Nalaxon/repairMonitorUploader/README.md

 ## Run Linux / Mac / Windows
 1. configure in `config.py` like file to upload, date of repair cafe, language, ...
-2. create .credentials/auth.yml` if not existing already, and put your password and your username (see example blow)
+2. create .credentials/auth.yml` if not existing already, and put your password and your username (see example blow) This will upload `RepMon -DataSource.xlsx` to repairmonitor.org as the user given in `.credentials/auth.yml` with the date given in
-2. Run in terminal: `pipenv exec python driver.py` This will upload `RepMon -DataSource.xlsx` to repairmonitor.org as the user given in `.credentials/auth.yml` with the date given in
+3. Run in terminal: `pipenv run python driver.py` or double click upload.bat In order to make upload.bat work you have to make sure that python and pipenv is in your PATH variable `echo %PATH%`

 ## auth.yml example
 This is how the `.credentials/auth.yml` should look like if your username is `My Repair Café` and your password is `aVerySecretPassword`: